 SECTION 74.
-Section 8-7.1, Revised Ordinances of Honolulu 2021 ("Valuation-Considerations in fixing"), is amended by amending subsection (c) to read as follows:
+Section 8-7.1, Revised Ordinances of Honolulu 2021 ("Valuation-Considerations in fixing"), as amended by Ordinance 23-5, is amended by amending subsection (c) to read as follows:

-- "(c) (1) Real property shall be classified into the following general classes, upon consideration of its highest and best use, and upon other criteria set forth in this section:
+- "(c) (1) Real property must be classified into the following general classes, upon consideration of its highest and best use, and upon other criteria set forth in this section:

 - (A) Residential;

 - (B) Hotel and resort;

 - (C) Commercial;

 - (D) Industrial;

 - (E) Agricultural;

-- (F) Preservation; - (G) Public service; - (H) Vacant agricultural; - (I) Residential A; and - (J) Bed and breakfast home. - (2) In assigning real property to one of the general classes, the director shall give major consideration to the districting established by the city in its general plan and zoning ordinance, specific class definitions or criteria set forth in this section, and such other factors which influence highest and best use. - Notwithstanding the city's zoning district classification, the director shall assign to the agricultural class any real property classified as tree farm property under HRS Chapter 186. - (3) When real property is subdivided into condominium units, each unit and its appertaining common interest: - (A) Shall be deemed a parcel and assessed separately from other units; and - (B) Shall be classified as follows: - (i) If the unit has a single, legally permitted, exclusive actual use, it shall be classified upon consideration of the unit's actual use into one of the general classes in the same manner as real property; or - (ii) If the unit has multiple, legally permitted uses; it shall be classified: - (aa) Upon consideration of the unit's highest and best use into one of the general classes in the same manner as real property; or
+- (F) Preservation; - (G) Public service; - (H) Vacant agricultural; - (I) Residential A; - (J) Bed and breakfast home; and - (K) Transient vacation. - (2) In assigning real property to one of the general classes, the director shall give major consideration to the districting established by the city in its general plan and zoning ordinance, specific class definitions or criteria set forth in this section, and such other factors which influence highest and best use. - Notwithstanding the city's zoning district classification, the director shall assign to the agricultural class any real property classified as tree farm property under HRS Chapter 186. - (3) When real property is subdivided into condominium units, each unit and its appertaining common interest: - (A) Will be deemed a parcel and assessed separately from other units; and - (B) Will be classified as follows: - (i) If the unit has a single, legally permitted, exclusive actual use, it must be classified upon consideration of the unit's actual use into one of the general classes in the same manner as real property; - (ii) If the unit has multiple, legally permitted uses, it must be classified: - (aa) Upon consideration of the unit's highest and best use into one of the general classes in the same manner as real property; or